d1aboilik/termint-wifi/README.md

 * Can be powered from microUSB or internal 12V source (recommended free fan header)
 * Easily accessible pin headers for potential new features
 * Made with THT and superior SMD components, to allow soldering by hand with average tools
+* Can link to non-x86 RS-232 capable devices as well

 ## Technical details